TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 3) Best and Final Offers.
 The Chief Procurement Officer may request best and final offers with a common date and time for submission of the proposals.
 The Chief Procurement Officer may conduct additional discussions or change the specifications or other contract requirements and require another submission of best and final proposals.
 If a proposer does not submit either a notice of withdrawal or another best and final offer, the proposer's immediate previous proposal will be construed as its best and final proposal.

 1) General.
-The Chief Procurement Officer or Purchasing Officer shall negotiate a contract with the best qualified proposer, based on the evaluation factors in the request for proposals, for the required services at compensation determined in writing to be fair and reasonable.
+The Chief Procurement Officer, in conjunction with the Chief Legal Counsel or designee, shall negotiate a contract with the best qualified proposer, based on the evaluation factors in the request for proposals, for the required services at compensation determined in writing to be fair and reasonable.

 2) Successful Negotiation of Contract with Best-Qualified Proposer.
 If compensation, contract requirements, and contract documents can be agreed upon with the best-qualified proposer, the contract must be awarded to that proposer, unless the procurement is cancelled.

-A) If compensation, contract requirements, or contract documents cannot be agreed upon with the best qualified proposer, a written record stating the reasons must be made part of the procurement file and the Chief Procurement Officer or Purchasing Officer shall advise that proposer of the termination of negotiations.
+A) If compensation, contract requirements, or contract documents cannot be agreed upon with the best qualified proposer, a written record stating the reasons must be made part of the procurement file and the Chief Procurement Officer shall advise that proposer of the termination of negotiations.

-B) Upon failure to negotiate a contract with the best-qualified offeror, the Chief Procurement Officer or Purchasing Officer may enter into negotiations with the next most qualified offeror.
+B) Upon failure to negotiate a contract with the best-qualified offeror, the Chief Procurement Officer may enter into negotiations with the next most qualified offeror.

 5) Notice of Award.
 Written notice of award must be promptly provided to the successful offeror, published as provided in Section 1400.1505 and made a part of the procurement file.
 The notice must provide, at a minimum, the following:

-A) the name of the Chief Procurement Officer or Purchasing Officer;
+A) the name of the Chief Procurement Officer;

 B) the successful vendor;